What Sets Harris Personal Injury Lawyers Apart from Other Practices?

 - Ignoring Your Doctor’s Orders: The road to recovery can be long and arduous after a serious injury.
 Staying home from work, declining to attend social activities, and being sidelined from favorite hobbies can be unbearable.
 However, if your doctor instructs you to rest, it is important that you do so no matter how difficult it may seem.
 Otherwise, you might face a dispute over failing to mitigate damages.

-- Posting on Social Media: Writing about the accident, your injuries, or the case could end up harming your claim.
+- Posting on Social Media: Writing about the accident, your injuries, or the case could harm your claim.
 You could also face a dispute if you post photos of you taken after the accident.

 - Putting off Your Legal Consultation: One mistake early in the proceedings could seriously compromise your case down the road.
 The sooner you enlist the help of an attorney, the less likely you may be to make a costly error.